The Self-Erasing Program

 What happens when we stop clinging to it?

 Most people defend their identity as if it were their very existence.
 We build our lives around protecting our name, our story, our beliefs—anything that reinforces the "self" we think we are.
 But if identity is not real in any absolute sense, then why are we so afraid of letting it go?
-Perhaps it’s because dissolving the self is the closest thing to waking up—to seeing beyond the simulation of personality, memory, and constructed meaning.
-Consider:

 The "I" is not fundamental.
 It is a mask, a function, a temporary lens through which awareness experiences itself.

-But if this is true, then the implications are staggering—because it means we are not who we think we are.
+All of these experiences suggest the same thing: But if this is true, then the implications are staggering—because it means we are not who we think we are.
 And more importantly—we never were.

 The Simulation Code: Memory as a Mechanism of Control